adr-sk/atom_one/README.md

 * The mark gives you sores (Revelation 16:2) // NOTE: have no fear about it even if you got the shot.

-How could it be that a two millenia old document can predict what is happening today?
+How could it be that a two millennia old document can predict what is happening today?
 Well, most people don't read the bible at all, and anyone can see the light and turn into a white-hat.
-It appears to me that the white-hats have shepherded the black-hats into following a script that ends up exposes them when it is too late.
+It appears to me that the white-hats have shepherded the black-hats into following a script that ends up exposing them when it is too late.
 And now the "true Christians" have indeed exposed the NWO agenda, and this awareness is growing exponentially.